MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/sqlite-data-access.md

 ### Retrieve data from the SQLite database

-Add a method that gets rows of data from a SQLite database.
+Add a method that gets all rows of data from a table in our SQLite database.

 ```csharp
 public static List<string> GetData()